ericvaladas/react-uncontrolled-form/README.md

 });
 ```

-All fields have a `validate` function that will run through its list of validators.
+All fields have a `validate` function that will run through their list of validators.
 By default, `validate` is only called when the form is submitted.
 However, this function is passed down as a prop and can be called whenever you like.
 Here's an example of validating a field as you type.
 ```js
 const Input = Field(React.createClass({
   handleChange(e) {